jasenmichael/problem22/README.md

+## galvanize-portfolio

+I just finished taking the "Get Prepared for the Web Development Immersive - Javascript Accelerated" course at [Galvanize Platte](https://www.galvanize.com/denver-platte/campus "Galvanize Platte 1644 Platte St. Denver, Co.
+80202") in Denver Colorado.

+This is a project I put together as a part of my portfolio for the Galvanize application process.

+---

 ## Options to complete Standard 2:

 *Solve one standard logic puzzle, and submit your solution and an explanation of how you approached the problem.
 You can find an*  *explanation of how to solve this type of logic puzzle here and sample problems here.*